Copenhagen Fire of 1728: Thursday

 When the fire had consumed Vor Frue Kirke, the University of Copenhagen saw one building after another burn.
 The Community Building (Kommunitetsbygningen), which was used to help support students by giving them free meals; the university's head building (Studiegården/The Study Courtyard), at the same location as the current head building; and the Anatomy Building (Domus Anatomica) and Anatomy Theatre (Theatrum Anatomicum) were all lost.
 Aforementioned, Professor Hans Steenbuch had sought refuge at Professor Hans Gram's home, where both he and his possessions found temporary safety.
 But now the fire reached Gram's home next to Vor Frue Kirke (lot "Klædebo Kvarter 245"), and there was not enough time to save Steenbuch's possessions, although Gram saved most of his own from destruction.
 Along Kannikestræde, one by one University of Copenhagen professors' homes fell prey to the flames.
 Several more student dormitories were lost but along Købmagergade a wing of buildings were saved including the church Regenskirken.

 The next notable victim of the fire was the church Trinitatis Kirke, which housed the University Library in its attic.
-The flames got a hold the church around 5 p.m. and when the ceiling gave around 10 p.m., the entire library's collection was delivered into a sea of flames.
+The flames got a hold of the church around 5 p.m. and when the ceiling gave around 10 p.m., the entire library's collection was delivered into a sea of flames.
 Rundetårn was left for the most part undamaged, but the observatory at the top burned out.

 From Gammeltorv, the fire spread out to Ulfeldts Plads, now Gråbrødretorv, around 4 p.m.
 The monument that shamed traitor Corfitz Ulfeldt lost a few letters in the heat.
 A few hours later, the fire closed in on the church Helligåndskirken and at 8 p.m. its carillon bells came to life as they did every half-hour - playing Thomas Kingo's Vreden din afvend, herre Gud, af Naade (Eng.
 Turn your anger, Lord, by mercy) - just before they crashed into the fire below.

 From Trinitatis Church, the fire continued down Landemærket towards Gothersgade.
 Here, the fire met up with the other branch of the fire which ate its way down present day Nørre Voldgade.
 Around midnight, the church Reformert Kirke was ablaze.
 The only place in the city where there was some control over the fire was around Vandkunsten.